symphony2colour/gavel-htb-rce/README.md

    A successful bid triggers the injected rule for that auction, causing the PHP reverse shell to be written.

 5. **Reverse shell execution**
-   Finally, it:
+   Finally, script performs following actions:

-   - Optionally starts a local `nc -lvnp <port>` listener
+   - Starts a local `nc -lvnp <port>` listener
    - Performs a GET request to:
      `http://gavel.htb/includes/<generated_shell_name>`
    - The PHP payload connects back to the listener with an interactive `/bin/bash -i` session.